-- Fixed remuneration of \$128,123 (including superannuation) per annum for the year ended 31 December 2011.
+- Fixed remuneration of RM471,860 (including superannuation) or \$148,070 at the prevailing exchange rates for the year ended 31 December 2012.
 The remuneration is reviewed by the Remuneration Committee on a yearly basis. - Mr Tie is entitled to receive Plan shares subject to shareholders' approval.
-Refer to note 24 Share Based Payment of the financial statements for information on Plan shares issued to Mr Tie. - Mr Tie may be entitled to receive bonus on achieving certain benchmarks and targets - The Company may terminate Mr Tie's employment agreement or Mr Tie may resign by providing 6 months written notice. - The Company may terminate the contract at any time without notice if serious misconduct has occurred.
+Refer to note 25 Share Based Payment Plans of the financial statements for information on Plan shares issued to Mr Tie. - Mr Tie may be entitled to receive bonus on achieving certain benchmarks and targets - The Company may terminate Mr Tie's employment agreement by providing 6 months written notice.
+Mr tie may resign by providing three months written notice. - The Company may terminate the contract at any time without notice if serious misconduct has occurred. - Mr Tie is entitled to a redundancy payment equivalent to 12 months of his remuneration if any of the following events occur: - The Company ceases it's control or ownership of any of the Established business units; - o more than 50% of Directors retire or those who retire sell more than 50% of their shares in the Company; - a change in control of the Company resulting in Mr Tie reporting to another entity or other parties; or - o a shareholder gains board representation and the Group business plan changes substantially.

-Employment contracts (Continued)
+Employment contracts (continued)